 National Park campgrounds make a great base for exploring the natural world and Smokemont Campground is no exception.
 Located in Great Smoky Mountains National Park, this 142-site campground accommodates both tent and RV campers.
 In the cooler months of November through mid-May, campsites are available on a first-come, first-served basis.
 Reservations are recommended for the remainder of the year.

-Aside from providing easy access to the diverse wildlife, high-elevation views and beauty of Great Smoky Mountains National Park, this campground is also a favorite with fishermen because the Bradly Fork River flows right through it.
+Aside from providing easy access to the diverse wildlife, high-elevation views and beauty of Great Smoky Mountains National Park, this campground in North Carolina is also a favorite with fishermen because the Bradly Fork River flows right through it.
 Bears are active in the area, so follow all posted rules and recommendations for staying safe in bear country.

 “This campground was great.
 Lovely location on the eastern side of Great Smoky Mountain National Park.
 Easy access to many trails and spacious sites enabled a great getaway.
 No electricity, no cell reception means great, meaningful time with friends and family.
 Site B32 means you’re falling asleep to rushing creek water every night.
 Be prepared for rain, it’s what makes the Smokies beautiful.” — The Dyrt camper Stacy R.Camp Here